ericmaicon/todo/README.md

 The Site also tries to achieve the Clean architecture with a logic separation from the presentation logic.

+There are some improvements to make so the system can be used for large scale:

+1. Add a css library such as styled-components.
+2. Add a form library to handle everythin, such as formik.

 ### UI Library

 UI Library has every core component from the system that has been used.
 You can check it using [storybook](https://storybook.js.org/) with the following command: